joe-re/sql-language-server/example/jupyterlab/README.md

     - Map and Array subscripts `map_col['key'].<tab>`, `array_col[0].<tab>`
     - Fully qualified table names `databaseName.schemaName.tableName`
 - Added utility to automatically generate all column names for a given table in a SELECT statement
+- Added utility to automatically generate join conditions on matching columns from other tables
+- When completing tables automatically generate table alias